 As you have read on Cityscape Bliss before (here), flowers are extremely important to me.
 They make dull days brighter and lonely tables and shelves full of colour.
-In summer when your garden's in bloom it's ever so easy to pop out in your sandals (or barefoot even!) and cut a bunch of daisies, foxgloves or peonies.
-In winter it gets a little more difficult - there's not a lot to pick in your garden, especially when you live in England.
-Instead of racking my brains I either go straight to the florist's or when I'm feeling more creative I pick some of the following.
+In summer when your garden’s in bloom it’s ever so easy to pop out in your sandals (or barefoot even!) and cut a bunch of daisies, foxgloves or peonies.
+In winter it gets a little more difficult – there’s not a lot to pick in your garden, especially when you live in England.
+Instead of racking my brains I either go straight to the florist’s or when I’m feeling more creative I pick some winter blooms for you.

 ⇢ Holly: Holly is probably one of the most traditional Christmas plants.
 It looks beautiful as a part of bouquets but it also looks great on its own or in a wreath.
 I have a little one in a pot on my kitchen worktop for the light Christmas touch (I’m not big on Christmas decorations this year, meh).

 ⇢ Carnations: Although carnations are often used in funeral wreaths, the emotional meaning behind these flowers varies.
 For instance red carnations stand for affection and pink carnations are believed to have come from the Virgin Mary’s tears.
 When arranged thoughtfully they create a lovely and affordable Christmas centerpiece.